kai4man/Anbernic-H700-RG-xx-StockOS-Modification/README.md

 2. When using balenaEtcher flash TF under MacOS system, automatic partitioning will fail.
    - Solution: https://github.com/cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification/issues/68

-   You can use the script I provided to complete the flashing process:
+   You can use the script I provided to complete the flashing process.
+Please place the image file and script file in the same path, run the script, and follow the prompts to complete the subsequent operations.
+Please ensure that gdisk is installed before use:
    - Solution: https://github.com/cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification/blob/main/flash_dd_with_gpt.sh

 ## For more information, please visit